-- Excluded from all University buildings and services provided - No confirmation in writing of Results (pre-graduation) - No re-enrolment - Written results from exam / assessment boards delayed - Validation of attendance or student status withheld - References and written evidence of achievements or studies withheld - No visa, UKVI endorsement and applications or CAS requests will be provided or supported (if applicable) - No arrangement, supervision or validation of placements - Debt referred to a 3rd party collection agency
+- Excluded from all University buildings and services provided; - No confirmation in writing of Results (pre-graduation) or re-enrolment; - Written results from exam / assessment boards delayed; - Validation of attendance or student status withheld: - References and written evidence of achievements or studies withheld; - No visa, UKVI endorsement and applications or CAS requests will be provided or supported (if applicable); - No arrangement, supervision or validation of placements: - Debt referred to a 3rd party collection agency.

-The University retains the right to withhold examination results, certificates or confirmation of award, including participation in any graduation ceremony, where tuition fees remain outstanding.
+The University retains the right to withhold examination results, certificates, or confirmation of award, including participation in any graduation ceremony, where tuition fees remain outstanding.

-10. What happens if you have been granted a Scholarship?
+8 What happens if you have been granted a Scholarship?

-If your scholarship is payable to you, payments will be made in three termly instalments.
-A check will be made to ensure your tuition fee payments are up to date or a valid sponsorship/student loan agreement is in place before payment is made.
+If your scholarship is payable to you, payments will be made in three instalments at the end of each term (December, March and May).
+Please refer to the qualifying criteria along with the published payment dates.

+A check will be made to ensure your tuition fee payments are up to date, a payment plan has been agreed or a valid sponsorship/student loan agreement is in place before payment is made.

-If you have qualified for a postgraduate scholarship, this will be applied as a credit against your tuition fees to reduce the balance owed to BCU.
+If you have qualified for a postgraduate scholarship, your tuition fees are invoiced, net of the value of that scholarship, and this will reduce the amount you owe to BCU.

-Where you have withdrawn or been withdrawn by the University before your period of study is completed, no further scholarship will be applied to your account and any balance of tuition fees will remain due net of any scholarship already credited.
+Where you have withdrawn or been withdrawn by the University before your period of study is completed, you will retain a proportion of the scholarship based on the percentage of tuition fees charged.
+For example: